 Resource Package: Pain Education for Patients

-This evidence-based resource package created by Carolyn Vandyken of Pelvic Health Solutions (PHS) contains a series of 8 educational videos designed to help explain pain to patients.
+This online physiotherapy course by Carolyn Vandyken of Pelvic Health Solutions (PHS) contains a series of 8 educational videos designed to help explain pain to patients.

 Do you find it challenging to explain pain and help patients grasp the complex idea of pain?